_We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 How to Cast for Walleyes

-There are times when casting spinners, spoons, crankbaits, and jigs from a boat is the best way to put ‘eyes in the cooler, versus trolling or vertical jigging.
+There are times when casting spinners, spoons, crankbaits, and jigs from a boat is the best way to put ‘eyes in the cooler versus trolling or vertical jigging.
 That said, a fair bit of casting is done from shore, especially in river systems.
 The water below a roller dam can be an excellent place to target spring walleyes, as they make their way upstream but are stopped by this obstacle during their annual spawning run.
-In summer, any roiling highly-oxygenated water in rivers will hold fish looking for prey and cooler temperatures.
+In summer, any roiling, highly-oxygenated water in rivers will hold fish looking for prey and cooler temperatures.

 How to Catch Walleyes with a Slip-Bobber Rig

 Slip-bobbering is another strategy employed either from shore or from a boat.
 Slip bobbers are small, lightweight floats, often made of balsa wood, that slide or ‘slip’ to a depth determined by the angler’s placement of a system of beads and a nylon bobber stop on the mainline.
-The entire rig is shortened to an easily cast length as the bobber slides to the swivel-and-leader; however, once cast, the bait, usually a large lively minnow, shadling, or leech, falls in the water column to the predetermined depth.
+The entire rig is shortened to an easily cast length as the bobber slides to the swivel-and-leader; however, once cast, the bait, usually a large, lively minnow, shadling, or leech, falls in the water column to the predetermined depth.

-Slip-bobbering, like trolling and drifting, is an excellent way to present a bait over a wide expanse of potentially productive way.
+Slip-bobbering, like trolling and drifting, is an excellent way to present a bait over a wide expanse of potentially productive water.
 Usually, slip-bobber rigs are held in reserve until fish are located, with the boat then being kept in place and the bait worked downwind or downstream.

 Best Baits, Lures, and Rigs for Catching Walleyes

-The best baits and lures for walleyes depends on the location and conditions.
+depend on the location and conditions.
 What’s more, there are more offerings a big walleye might clobber than we can list here.
-But here are the top producers day in and day out—seven option every serious walleye angler has to has to know about.
+But here are the top producers day in and day out—seven options every serious walleye angler has to know about.

-Spinners: Spinners in a wide array of sizes and configurations make excellent walleye lures.
-Some, like the tried-and-true Mepps Aglia or Comet Minnow, or the equally as deadly C.P.
-Swing, are best fished without bait, and either cast or trolled.
+or Comet Minnow, or the equally as deadly C.P.
+Swing, are best fished without bait and either cast or trolled.
 Others, including the many different variations of ‘crawler harnesses (such as Mack’s Smile Blade rig or Yakima Baits’ Hildebrandt Hammer Time), allow anglers to slow-troll or drift a flashy live bait over and around structure.

 Jigs and Soft Plastics: A Google search for “walleye jigs” yielded 1.56 million immediate results, which isn’t surprising when one looks at the jigs and soft-plastics racks at the local sporting goods store.
-Walleye jigs are as many as there are stars in the sky; there are football heads; bullet heads; barbed heads meant for plastics; and live bait jigs, complete with secondary stinger hooks designed to nail those short-striking finicky fish.
-Plastics, too, are many and varied, with the most popular being 3- to 4-inch twistertail grubs, ringworms, and paddle-tail swimbaits, all in minnow-imitating color patterns.
+Walleye jigs are as many as there are stars in the sky; there are football heads, bullet heads, barbed heads meant for plastics, and live bait jigs, complete with secondary stinger hooks designed to nail those short-striking finicky fish.
+Plastics, too, are many and varied, with the most popular being 3- to 4-inch twistertail grubs

-Crankbaits: Usually trolled via a flatline or lead-core, or run off to one side of the boat with a side-planer, crankbaits mimic the small baitfish that walleyes prey on.
+Crankbaits: Usually trolled via a flatline or lead-core or run off to one side of the boat with a side planer, crankbaits mimic the small baitfish that walleyes prey on.
 Crankbaits can be fished below the 20-foot mark with the help of a downrigger system; however, some deep-diving crankbaits can themselves dive to 25 feet or more when tuned properly.

-Blade Baits: These thin fish-shaped metal baits, such as the popular Heddon Sonar and Reefrunner Cicada, are worked in an up-and-down fashion, usually just above the bottom.
-You rip them up quickly, let them fall on a tight line, then feel for a strike on the fall as the lure wobbles erratically.
+, are worked in an up-and-down fashion, usually just above the bottom.
+You rip them up quickly, let them fall on a tight line, and then feel for a strike on the fall as the lure wobbles erratically.